vank-stats/STS2720-Fall2022/README.md

 # STS2720-Fall2022

-This page will host code from class for STS2720 during the Fall 2022 semester.
+I will update this page throughout the semester with code from class, datasets, solutions for activities, and more.